 The Android app developer’s community has brought a colossal shift in the way we live and you will easily find apps relevant to a number of categories including education, health, entertainment, sports and beyond.
 Besides the recognition, there are many Android App development myths that have latched themselves with it and it’s necessary that the new as well as established Android app developers and Appreneurs become familiar with them and avoid them while developing their apps on Android:

 Myths Revolving Android App Development:

-Taking App marketing too lightly: Almost every new app developer out there thinks that their job is finished just by coming up with a great app idea.
-Amidst turning up with an app idea and its development app developers many a times pay little to no attention to the marketing of the application.
+Taking App Marketing too Lightly: Almost every new app developer out there thinks that their job is finished just by coming up with a great app idea.
+Amidst turning up with an app idea and its development app developers many times pay little to no attention to the marketing of the application.
 And this is generally where they fall flat.
 See if the app has been developed keeping in mind a target audience then there are some possibilities of it getting organic downloads (without ads).
-On the other hand, if the developed app is targeted for the masses then it does require ads to promote it.
+On the other hand, if the developed app is targeted at the masses then it does require ads to promote it.

 Android app development is costly: This is viable only in the case when you hire a developer or outsource or partner with an app development company to develop your Android app.
 The reason behind the high spending is that you have to pay a developer for his/her proficiency and know-how.

 Moreover, given that the app is complex and involves too many intricacies then it would certainly require paying more than one developer adding to the total cost of the development.
 All in all, it can be said that the majority of the expenditure is directed towards hiring the services of an organisation.